Medicare shouldn’t take an advanced degree to understand. But sometimes it seems like that’s exactly what you need to navigate the Medicare system.

 If you find that the Advantage program isn’t for you, there is a disenrollment period.
 From the beginning of the year to mid-February, you can choose to drop your Advantage plan and return to the Original Medicare plans A and B.

-Given the advantages of Medicare Advantage, it’s worth it for most people to investigate the Advantage plans available in their area to see if there is plan that better meets their personal medical situation and needs.
+Given the advantages of this program, it’s worth it for most people to investigate the Advantage plans available in their area to see if there is plan that better meets their personal medical situation and needs.

-BGA Insurance Group helps seniors choose a Medicare Advantage Plan for 2017 or 2018 in the following states and cities:
+BGA Insurance Group helps seniors choose their health insurance coverage for 2018 in the following states and cities:

 - Pennsylvania (Philadelphia area)